robdick/tris/README.md

 ##### Sample.Tris.Lib
 A shared library that maintains grid constraints, grid address labelling and triangle query operations.

+##### Contraints
+Grid constraints are configurable and although not within scope of this exercise the addressing of triangle cells also accomodates growth in the number of rows or columns of the grid contstraints.
+As the specifications of this excersise limits the grid to 6 rows (A-F) and 12 columns (1-12) the lettering scheme for a row would run out beyond the 26th character Z.  A solution was to provide a base 26 encoding to the lettering such that:

+row 1 - 'A'
+row 26 - 'Z'
+.
+.
+row 27 - 'AA'
+.
+to
+.
+row max (upper unsigned int value - 2,147,483,647) - 'FXSHRXW'

 ##### Sample.Tris.Tests
 Unit test project associated with the Sample.Tris.Lib project